sketch-hq/sketch-file-format-ts/README.md

 This repo contains TypeScript types automatically generated from the [Sketch File Format](https://github.com/sketch-hq/sketch-file-format) JSON Schemas.

-Types are exported for each Sketch document `version` starting with `119`.
+Types are maintained and exported for each Sketch File Format major version.
 See usage instructions below for more information.

 ## Use cases